 Larger higher education institutions and arm’s-length bodies will continue to pay a flat rate levy of £1,000.
 Registration for charities below the levy amount will remain at £50 per year.
 The costs of registration for non-charities will also stay the same.

 The new Bands are as below -

 However, the Fundraising Regulator also invites charities spending less than £100,000 a year on fundraising to register with it – for an annual fee of £50.
 This allows organisations to publicly demonstrate their commitment to ethical fundraising.
 Non-charities, commercial fundraising businesses and Community Interest Companies (CICs) can also register.

 To view the Directory of registered organisations click here

 The Fundraising Preference Service (FPS) was launched in July 2017 and is operated by the Fundraising Regulator.
 For the public it works in a similar way to the Telephone and Mail preference services, as it allows them to control the nature and frequency of direct marketing communications that they receive from fundraising organisations.
 The development of the service was a key requirement in the development of the new Fundraising Regulator.
 March 2018 saw the launch of the Fundraising Preference Service (FPS) in Northern Ireland.

 People can choose to stop receiving emails, telephone calls, addressed post and/or text messages from a selected charity or charities.
 Any charitable organisation, higher education institution, museum or gallery can be identified on the Fundraising Preference Service.
-20% of the suppressions so far have been made on behalf of other people: this demonstrates that it may at least be an invaluable resource in protecting the more vulnerable from unwanted direct marketing from charities.
+It is worth noting that 20% of the suppressions in the first few months were made on behalf of other people: this demonstrates that it may be an invaluable resource in protecting the more vulnerable from unwanted direct marketing from charities.

 What is the Code of Fundraising Practice?